3DRot: Rediscovering the Missing Primitive for RGB-Based 3D Augmentation: Implementation Details

-We adopt DINO-X \cite{ren2024dino,liu2024grounding}, a DETR-style detector whose hybrid CNN-Transformer encoder produces highly accurate 2D boxes and class logits across diverse indoor datasets.
-Although the original model is pre-trained with open-vocabulary text supervision, we use it purely as an off-the-shelf \emph{2D object recognizer}: all backbone and detection layers are kept \emph{frozen} during our experiments.\\ The last decoder layer produces $N{=}900$ object queries (256 dims).
-We feed the corresponding image features into a Cube R-CNN head \cite{brazil2023omni3d}, which predicts a 9-D cuboid representation-2D center, depth, 3D dimensions, and a full $3{\times}3$ rotation matrix.\\ We train for 1\,000 epochs using AdamW (\(\mathrm{lr}=2{\times}10^{-4}\)), Multi\-StepLR (\(\gamma=0.9\) at every 100\,epochs), and clip gradients to an \(L_2\) norm of 35.
+The last decoder layer produces $N{=}900$ object queries (256 dims).
+We feed the corresponding image features into a Cube R-CNN head \citep{brazil2023omni3d}, which predicts a 9-D cuboid representation-2D center, depth, 3D dimensions, and a full $3{\times}3$ rotation matrix.\\ We train for 1\,000 epochs using AdamW (\(\mathrm{lr}=2{\times}10^{-4}\)), Multi\-StepLR (\(\gamma=0.9\) at every 100\,epochs), and clip gradients to an \(L_2\) norm of 35.